arborchurch/arbor-web/site/content/tent-church/index.md

 Because we're committed to providing a great experience for our online viewers as well, we will continue to pre-record our messages, as well as the worship portion.
 We will show our messages, including the worship portion, at tent church on a large screen.
 Imagine a socially-distant, outdoor viewing party.

-## WHAT’S THE BATHROOM AND HANDWASHING SITUATION?
+## WHAT'S THE BATHROOM AND HANDWASHING SITUATION?

 We will have two Honey Buckets onsite as well as a hand washing station with running water.
 We have taken measures to ensure our handwashing stations meet the criteria as stated in the requirements.